SAP/terraform-provider-btp/DEVELOPER.md

 **Step 2:** There is no step 2 😎.

-The following variants are supported for the GitHub Codespace:
+The following variant is supported for the GitHub Codespace:

 * "Terraform provider for SAP BTP - Development" - the configuration in [.devcontainer/default/devcontainer.json](.devcontainer/default/devcontainer.json) contains the development override for the Terraform provider so that the local build is used.
 You must set the environment variables `BTP_USERNAME` and `BTP_PASSWORD` yourself.
-* "Terraform provider for SAP BTP - Development (with remote state)" - the configuration in [.devcontainer/default_remote/devcontainer.json](.devcontainer/default_remote/devcontainer.json) enhances the "Terraform provider for SAP BTP - Development" by adding the configuration JSON for a state backend of type `remote`.
-To complete the setup you must add your access token to the file `~/.terraform.d/credentials.tfrc.json`.

 ## Dev Container